Magazine submissions are currently closed.

 Chapbook Submission Guidelines

-Stanchion is currently open for prose (short stories, flash fiction, essays, prose poems, hybrid) and poetry chapbook submissions.
+Stanchion is currently closed for prose (short stories, flash fiction, essays, prose poems, hybrid) and poetry chapbook submissions.
 I hope to begin working on full length books in due time.

-Chapbook manuscripts should be between 30-60 pages (5.5 x 8.5 page size), not including title page, pages intentionally left blank, etc.
+Chapbook manuscripts should be between 30-70 pages (A5 page size), not including title page, pages intentionally left blank, etc.

 Only full chapbook manuscripts will be accepted.